It is possible to make your own homemade telescope with a few basic materials.

 What’s more, their optics need little or no adjustment so they are ideal scopes if you’re a beginner.

-Building your own small refractor from simple components will help you understand how they work.
+Building your own telescope from simple components will help you understand how telescopes work.

-We guarantee you’ll get a great sense of achievement when you glimpse Jupiter’s moons for the first time, and the whole project shouldn’t cost you more than £50.
+You’ll get a great sense of achievement when you glimpse Jupiter’s Galilean moons for the first time.

 The heart of any refractor is its convex glass objective lens, which is mounted close to the front of the hollow telescope tube.